AWARDS 2022 | Best OSV – Medium WFSV – Manor Victor & Manor Vulcan – Strategic Marine

 The builder remarked that there is a strong focus on reducing the carbon footprint of vessels.
 This is mandated not only by regulators but also by operators wishing to provide their customers with clean and environmentally-friendly solutions.

-“There is also growing interest in efficient hull forms as well as hybrid propulsion, electrification, and alternative fuels such as methanol and hydrogen,” the company told Baird Maritime.
-“In order to design and build the ideal vessel, we need to understand more about our customers and how they operate their vessels.
+“There is also growing interest in efficient hull forms as well as hybrid propulsion, electrification, and alternative fuels such as methanol and hydrogen.
+In order to design and build the ideal vessel, we need to understand more about our customers and how they operate their vessels.
 This includes the availability of shore infrastructure, alternative fuel sources, intended operational profile and emission reduction ambitions, as well as any budgetary issues and other constraints the project may encounter.”

-The company added that, on the regulatory front, there have been several notable changes in recent years.
+The builder added that, on the regulatory front, there have been several notable changes in recent years.
 These include low sulphur fuel requirements, the introduction of selective catalytic reduction (SCR) systems, and the implementation of IMO 2023 emissions reduction regulations.
 While not all of these regulations affect the type of vessels that the company builds, these are still indicative of regulators’ focus on reducing emissions and on adopting operational and technological improvements meant to reduce such emissions.

 “The year 2023 will be an interesting one for us as we look to deliver the first parallel hybrid crewboat built out of our Singapore yard to another customer,” Strategic Marine continued.
 “It was possible for us to achieve this because of our prior design for the 27-metre crewboat to be hybrid-ready, which allowed us to incorporate the additional hybrid components while future-proofing previously delivered vessels to be easily retrofitted with this technology.
 As major operators start to deploy these vessels, we are confident they will demonstrate their versatility for various operational requirements.”

-When asked to comment on the state of the offshore industry, Strategic Marine said there is a need for more capable vessels as offshore wind farms are being built further from the coast to take advantage of better wind conditions.
+Strategic Marine added that there is a need for more capable vessels as offshore wind farms are being built further from the coast to take advantage of better wind conditions.
 The oil and gas sector is meanwhile pushing to replacing helicopters with more cost-effective, high-speed vessels that are also capable of operations in higher sea states.

 “We also believe the push to decarbonise will continue, and that the solutions will be project-specific.
 This means we will need to have highly flexible vessel solutions to meet our customers’ needs, whether it means the vessels are dual-fuel-powered, fully electric, or hybrid powered.”

-The company said it also sees an increasing number of trends in the Southeast Asian workboat market, leading to strong demand for its products.
+The builder said it also sees an increasing number of trends in the Southeast Asian workboat market, leading to strong demand for its products.
 A major trend is the increase in safety standards, with the growing focus on improving safety standards and reducing accident risks.
 New safety technologies are being adopted, such as collision avoidance systems and real-time vessel monitoring.

 “Enhancing crew welfare is another trend,” Strategic Marine told Baird Maritime.
 “The workboat industry is increasingly prioritising the well-being of crews, and this includes providing better living conditions on board vessels.
 We ensure comfort and safety through a high level of interior fit-out including spacious business class seats, large windows, low noise and vibration, and adequate ventilation systems.
 Our vessels will also offer safe access during crew transfers and also come with options for vessel motion control systems as well as walk-to-work systems to further enhance safety.”